Reno Owens: Baltimore SWAT Ordered To Kill Man Holding Two Babies At Knife Point

 “I want you to be relaxed, and I want you to walk in there and kill this guy,” a Baltimore SWAT sergeant is heard telling officer Zachary Wein on the bodycam footage just prior to the Reno Owens raid.
 “He is highly agitated, has a knife at the kids’ throats.
 There’s no need for less lethal.”

-Zachary Wein is the officer who reportedly fired the fatal shot and Owens in a coordinated move to save the two toddlers.
+Zachary Wein is the officer who reportedly fired the fatal shot at Owens in a coordinated move to save the two toddlers.
 Owens can be heard yelling to his cousin that her daughter was dead.
-At one point during the recording the children are crying out for their father and Owens orders his cousin to bring the dad to the apartment.
+At one point during the recording, the children are crying out for their father, and Owens orders his cousin to bring the dad to the apartment.

 The Baltimore SWAT team was able to successfully rescue the baby and the toddler from the clutches of their mother’s cousin, WBALTV reports.